Wildcards are characters that can be used to represent all or some characters in a Cost Account. All Cost Accounts that match are included.

-The characters that can be used as Wildcards are the underscore, '_' and the percent symbol, '%'.
-The underscore represents one character, and the percent symbol represents zero or more characters.
+The Wildcard characters are the underscore, '_' and the percent symbol, '%'.
+The underscore represents one character, and the percent symbol represents one or more characters.

 Using Wildcards in the Costing Report